2010 European Grand Prix: Race

 The race commenced at 14:00 Central European Summer Time (UTC+2).
 At the start, weather conditions were sunny and hot with an air temperature of 27 to 28 C and a track temperature between 43 and 47 C. The top ten qualifiers started on the super soft compound tyre.
 When the five red lights extinguished to signal the start of the race, Vettel maintained his pole position advantage heading into the second corner.
 Hamilton accelerated faster than Webber off the line, overtaking him heading into the second turn.
 Vettel fended off a challenge from Hamilton who made contact with Vettel's right wheel in the second corner and Hamilton reported a vibration in his left-front tyre.
 The contact damaged Hamilton's front wing.
 Webber made contact with Button and dropped to ninth by the end of the first lap.
 Petrov lost the most places, falling from tenth to 16th by the conclusion of the lap.
 This was due to a large amount of wheelspin delaying Petrov when he drove away from his starting position.
-At the end of the first lap, Vettel led from Hamilton, Alonso, Massa, Kubica, Button, Barrichello, Hülkenberg, Webber, Buemi, Schumacher, Sutil, Liuzzi, Rosberg, Petrov, Alguersuari, de la Rosa, Kobayashi, Kovalainen, di Grassi, Glock, Chandhok, Senna and Trulli.
+At the end of the first lap, Vettel led from Hamilton, Alonso, Massa, Kubica, Button, Barrichello, Hülkenberg, Webber and Buemi.

 Mark Webber (left) was involved in a large accident with Heikki Kovalainen on the race's ninth lap.

 Vettel began to pull away from the rest of the field.
 Trulli made a pit stop for a replacement nose cone at the start of the second lap after another car made contact with the rear end of his car and his front wing was removed.
 Webber battled Hülkenberg for eighth position but was unable to overtake the latter.
 Trulli made a second pit stop on the fifth lap to allow his mechanics to rectify a problem with his car's gearbox and turned off his engine to allow for repairs to occur.
 Vettel set a fastest lap of the race on lap five, a 1:43.055, and was three seconds ahead of Hamilton, who in turn was being caught by Alonso.
 It was reported by Red Bull on the following lap that eighth-placed Webber had no mechanical issues.
 Webber made an early pit stop on lap seven for the medium compound tyres but his crew had a minor problem fitting his left-front wheel which meant he was stationary for 7.9 seconds, and rejoined in 18th position.
 Rosberg made a similar stop on the next lap but he overshot his pit stall and rejoined in 19th place.